huynhtuvinh87/docs/docs/shields-and-modules/element-beta-bridge.md

 ![Element](https://www.helium.co/docs/img/element-on-switch.png)

 Immediately after being powered on, the blue LED located on the front of the board will go solid, indicating that the Element is in the process of connecting.
 This should only take a few seconds.
 When this is complete, the LED will go off, and then proceed to blink once per second.
+(In the event that the Element has weak or poor cellular signal, the device will reconnect as needed, causing the blue LED to deviate temporarily from blinking once per second.)

 Your Element is now connected to the internet via a cellular connection, and ready to accept connection from Helium devices.

 You are now ready to start building applications [with your Atom](/docs/shields-and-modules/atom-beta-shield/).
 If you have any issues while deploying your Element, post a message on the [Forum](http://forum.helium.co/) or find us in [Helium Community Chat](http://www.hipchat.com/g0w30ttrl).